Sustainable Weight Loss: 12 Key Habits

 Pre-planning meals also helps you stick to your weight loss goals with less effort.

-Eating at regular times helps you maintain your energy levels.
+Eating at regular times helps you maintain your energy level and keeps your blood sugar levels stable.
 Balanced meals throughout the day increase your metabolism and reduce the risk of binge eating.

 Avoid skipping meals, which can lead to hunger and poor food choices later.